 NBC Ltd. Head Office Sokoine Drive & Azikiwe Street P.O.
-Box 1863, Dar es Salaam, Tanzania +255 (0) 768 984 000 +255 (0) 222 193 000 +255 (0) 225 511 000 contact.centre@nbc.co.tz The National Bank of Commerce (NBC) is the oldest serving bank in Tanzania with over five decades of experience in the financial sector.
-A full commercial bank, NBC offers a host of commercial banking products and services to customers in every capacity: individuals, entrepreneurs and SMEs, corporates, retail, even extending to the government.
-Theobald Sabi, Managing Director of NBC, says, "We serve as a gateway into the rest of the world because through NBC, a number of the local banks are able to interact on a global scale."
-NBC has three shareholders: the government of the United Republic of Tanzania (30% ownership), Absa Bank of South Africa (55% ownership) and the International Finance Corporation (15% ownership), ensuring that NBC remains a dependable bank of financial services in Tanzania.
+Box 1863, Dar es Salaam, Tanzania +255 (0) 768 984 000 +255 (0) 222 193 000 +255 (0) 225 511 000 contact.centre@nbc.co.tz The National Bank of Commerce (NBC) has the longest vintage in Tanzania with over five decades of experience in the financial sector.
+As a commercial bank, NBC offers a host of commercial banking products and services to customers in every capacity: individuals, entrepreneurs and SMEs, corporates, retail, even extending its services to the government.
+Theobald Sabi, Managing Director of NBC, says, "We serve as a gateway to the rest of the world because through NBC, a number of the local banks are able to interact on a global scale."
+NBC has three shareholders: The government of the United Republic of Tanzania (30%), Absa Group Limited of South Africa (55%) and the International Finance Corporation (15%).
+The shareholding structure continues to ensure that NBC remains a dependable and leading financial service provider in Tanzania.

 In collaboration with the government, NBC facilitates tax collection for businesses and individuals alike.
-Sabi says, "We've invested extensively in electronic platforms to make it easier for the government, the private sector and individuals to pay taxes."
-One such platform is the Government Electronic Payment Gateway (GEPG) which plays a significant part on how the government collects its non-tax revenue.
-NBC has also partnered with the Tanzania Revenue Authority to implement a system called "tax bank" for which companies and individuals are able to pay their taxes through electronic gateways.
+Sabi says, "We've invested extensively in electronic platforms to make it easier for government agencies and state-owned firms, the private sector and the general public to pay for services and tax electronically."
+One such platform is the Government Electronic Payment Gateway (GEPG) through which the government collects its non-tax revenue.